VU-Programming/OOFP-snake/README.md

 of snake implementations on the web, for example [here](https://www.coolmathgames.com/0-snake).
 There are four differences between this implementation and the one you should make.
 Your implementation should:
-* make the snake should grow by 3 blocks instead of 4.
+* make the snake grow by 3 blocks instead of 4.
 * make the snake re-emerge at the other end of the screen when reaching the end of the screen instead of dying.
 * make the snake start at a length of 3, at the top left (instead of a length of 1 at